arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 ## Interrupt Basics

 **Interrupts** are execution requests triggered usually by a timed event or signal.
-It will pause active process if the interrupt request is accepted under certain conditions.
-The **Interrupt Service Routine**, or **ISR**, is the handler that performs specific instruction set whenever an interrupt is raised.
-The handler can be defined to run particular instructions periodically, to use external signal, or as an indication of a system failure.
-Basically, it is a prioritized function triggered whenever specific states suffer a change.
+It will pause the active process if the interrupt request is accepted under certain conditions.
+The **Interrupt Service Routine**, or **ISR**, is the handler that performs a specific instruction set whenever an interrupt is raised.
+The handler can be defined to run particular instructions periodically, use external signals, or as an indication of a system failure.
+It is a prioritized function triggered whenever specific states suffer a change.

 ### Interrupt Types